bjhham/ktor-chat/README.md

 # Ktor Chat

 This project provides a full example of a full-stack Ktor application using Compose Multi-platform, Amper, Exposed, Koin, and other bleeding-edge Kotlin libraries.

 ### Project Structure

-The project is comprised of the following six amper modules:
+The project consists of the following six amper modules:

 | module                               | description                                                  |
 |--------------------------------------|--------------------------------------------------------------|